pchmiele/assignment/README.md

 ## Minimum/Maximum Triangle Paths - assignment
-Application reads tree in the following format:
+Application reads from standard-input, tree in the following format:
 ```
 1
 2 1
 3 1 2
 ```
-For given tree, application finds the shortest path from top node to bottom one and prints it on Standard Output.
+For given tree, application finds the shortest (minimal) path from top node to bottom one and prints it to standard-output.
 Result for example tree:
 ```
 Minimal path is: 1 + 1 + 1 = 3